 Taubman’s Relationship with the University of Michigan

 Alfred Taubman is well-known for his generous contributions to a variety of worthy causes, including many at the University of Michigan, the school which he attended and with which he still has strong ties.
 He has given selflessly to the architecture college, where he was a student and which is now named after him, and to the university’s world-class medical system.
-His total contributions to the university now stand at more than $142 million, which makes him the largest donor in its history.
+His total contributions to the university now stand at more than $142 million.

 The capstone of his legacy is the creation of the Taubman Institute.